travelaudience/kubernetes-nexus/README.md

 $ exit                                           # Bye!
 ```

-If you watch the `nexus` container logs as it boots you should see an indication
+If one watches the `nexus` container logs as it boots, one should see an indication
 that a restore procedure is in place.
 After a few minutes access should be
 restored with the last known good backup in place.